MysteryPancake/Houdini-Fun/Lerp.md

 # Make your own lerp() and fit()
 `lerp()` and `fit()` are two functions you'll use constantly.
-They let you remap the range of a value in a linear way, great for interpolation and extrapolation.
+They let you remap a value linearly, great for interpolation and extrapolation.

+If you've ever wondered how they work, look no further!
+I remade them on my [After Effects Fun](https://github.com/MysteryPancake/After-Effects-Fun) page, so let's port them to VEX!

 ## `lerp()`

 ```js
 float lerp_diy(float value1; float value2; float amount) {
 	return (1 - amount) * value1 + amount * value2; // Lerp: Weighted sum (e.g. 25% of value 1, 75% of value 2)